luigi1809/webfilter-ng/README.md

 What does it do?
 --------------------
-Check http and https trafic and deny access to unwanted contents based on domain name of http(s) request.
+Filter http(s) web acess based on domain name in the request.

 Main advantages of webfilter-ng is
 --------------------